Couverture de For Liberty and Glory

 So began what have been called the "sister revolutions" of France and America.
 In a single, thrilling narrative, this audiobook tells the story of those revolutions and shows just how deeply intertwined they actually were.
 Their leaders, George Washington and the Marquis de Lafayette, were often seen as father and son, but their relationship, while close, was every bit as complex as the long, fraught history of the French-American alliance.
 Vain, tough, and ambitious, they strove to shape their characters and records into the form they wanted history to remember.
 James R. Gaines provides fascinating insights into these personal transformations and is equally brilliant at showing the extraordinary effect of the two "freedom fighters" on subsequent history.

-©2007 James R. Gaines (P)2007 Tantor Media Inc.
+©2007 James R. Gaines; (P)2007 Tantor Media Inc.

-Amériques Europe France Militaire Moderne États-Unis
+Amériques Europe Militaire Moderne États-Unis

 Commentaires